Section 21 Notice Seeking Possession (Form 6A) (England)

 This Notice is in the form prescribed under Section 21 of the Housing Act 1988 for properties in England.
 For properties in Wales please see the Section 21 Notice (Wales).

-This template is the correct form to use up until the 01 June 2019.
-Further regulations (The Assured Tenancies and Agricultural Occupancies (Forms) (England) (Amendment) Regulations 2019) have been passed to amend the Section 21 Notice (Form 6A) for use in England to coincide with the Tenant Fees Act 2019.
-We will upload our new template Section 21 Notice (Form 6A) (England) just before the 01 June 2019.
-You must make sure that you are using the correct version of our template Section 21 Notice (Form 6A) (England) before serving it on the Tenant.
+This template is the correct form to use from the 01 June 2019 onwards.
+The Assured Tenancies and Agricultural Occupancies (Forms) (England) (Amendment) Regulations 2019 were passed to amend the Section 21 Notice (Form 6A) for use in England to coincide with the Tenant Fees Act 2019.

 The Notice can be sent to the Tenant by using our Section 21 Covering Letter for a Tenancy in England.
 This letter can set out practical arrangements for vacating the property.